tiny-express/native/README.md

     fflush(stdout);
     return 0;
 }

-Notice that you need to link your program with native (libnative_static.a or libnative.so)
 ```
+Note: You need to link your program with native library (libnative_static.a or libnative.so)

 ### Contributors
 - Please read coding standard for C in [here](https://www.gnu.org/prep/standards/html_node/Writing-C.html) and previous implementation before starting your contribution